Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes: Concluding Remarks

 \section{Concluding Remarks}

-In the context of the Kaluza-Klein dimensional reduction, we have constructed a 2-parameter family of 6-dimensional naked singularity solutions by lifting the 4-dimensional ones in the Einstein-scalar field system with a negative exponential potential.
-Despite its success, the same construction does not come through in the case of a vanishing potential due to a diverging Kretschmann invariant along the incoming null ray $x=x_*$ (hence in the initial data), which raises a caveat for utilizing such lifting/embedding.
+In the context of the Kaluza-Klein dimensional reduction, we have constructed a 2-parameter family of 6-dimensional naked singularity solutions by lifting the 4-dimensional naked singularity solutions of the Einstein-scalar field system with a negative exponential potential.
+Despite its success, the same construction does not come through in the case of a vanishing potential due to a diverging Kretschmann invariant along the incoming null ray $x=x_*$ (hence in the initial data), which raises a caveat for utilizing this type of embedding.
 Regarding the 6-dimensional solutions, it may draw some concern that the spatial infinity has a non-trivial topology $S^2\times S^2$.
 However, we should emphasize that the local formation of a singularity near the center does not depend on the spacetime region far from it.
-Hence it would be interesting to investigate if the central region of the spacetime can be truncated and matched to an appropriate surrounding region that is, for instance, asymptotically Minkowski ($S^4$) or asymptotically Kaluza-Klein (compact extra dimensions).
-Related to this, we recall that such truncation is necessary for Christodoulou's solutions \cite{Christo94}, in order to obtain asymptotically flat initial data.
-As a final remark, it should be noted that though we have restricted ourselves to 6 and 5 dimensions, our treatment can be generalized to other values of $4+n\geq 6$ (certain complications may arise).
-The results with detailed proofs will be reported elsewhere.
+Hence it would be interesting to investigate whether the central region of the spacetime can be truncated and matched to an appropriate surrounding region that is, for instance, asymptotically Minkowski ($S^4$) or asymptotically Kaluza-Klein (compact extra dimensions).
+Related to this, we recall that truncation is necessary for Christodoulou's solutions \cite{Christo94}, in order to obtain asymptotically flat initial data.
+As a final remark, it should be noted that though we have restricted the discussion to 6 and 5 dimensions, our treatment can be generalized to other values of $4+n\geq 6$.